costello1982/codex_ai/README.md

 - IPv4 subnet calculator with network address, netmask, broadcast, host ranges, and host counts.
 - IPv6 subnet calculator with compressed/expanded representations, host totals, and scope indicators.
+- IPv4 VLSM planner to divide a larger network across departments based on host needs.
 - Curated cheat sheet covering private/public ranges and other quick reference facts for IPv4 and IPv6.
 - Responsive interface built with Bootstrap.